rpgraham84/favicodes/docs/index.rst

 Introduction
 ===============

-Say you're building a new website and you'd like a nice favicon, but you don't want the hassle of making one.
+Say you'd like a nice favicon, but you don't want the hassle of making one.
 Favicodes is a service to dynamically generate favicons from unicode characters.
 (A singular favicode is a favicon generated from Unicode.)
 Favicodes can be further customized through GET query parameters.
 This makes it quick and easy for anyone to generate a favicode without leaving the text editor.